 Venous disease describes a number of conditions that affect the veins in your body.
 This includes spider and varicose veins, venous insufficiency and blood clots.
 Learn the seven most common risk factors for venous disease.

 Risk factors for venous disease

-- Family history: if your parent, grandparents or siblings have venous disease, you could be more likely to develop a similar condition
+- Family history.
+If your parent, grandparent or sibling has vein disease you are more likely to develop a similar condition.

 Tips for preventing venous disease